DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-04 Meeting Notes.md

 - Review the lighting Aiden did
 - For any levels that have NOT been added to the pool of levels, make sure they are prepared properly to be added to the pool of levels
-- With the props that have ALREADY been made and are in-engine (including the ones that aren't )
+- With the props that have ALREADY been made and are in-engine (including the ones that aren't textured yet), set-dress the levels

 ##### VFX
 - [ ] Mikel Sienra

+- More VFX.
+- Ev

 ##### UI
 - [ ] Brian Rosario-Diaz